ixio/Docker/README.md

 Initial set-up for FeatureService will be slow as default config is to run seeding that downloads a lot of files, when re-running the container it will skip files it has already downloaded.

+You can change which branch or repo is used by modifying the .env file.

 *Note: some services depends on other services to work*

 ### Running on a server